-In Spring 1, our topic was 'Revolution', where we have been learning about the Victorian Era.
-Our topic began with a 'Victorian School Day', where we experienced what it would have been like in a Victorian classroom, including the lessons, the toys and games, and even the discipline!
-We had a really fun day and learnt a lot, though most of us decided we'd rather be a school child in 2018 than in the Victorian era!
+In Spring 1, our topic is 'Revolution', where we learn about the Victorian Era and the Industrial Revolution.
+Our topic begins with a 'Victorian School Day', where we experience what it would have been like in a Victorian classroom, including the lessons, the toys and games, and even the discipline!
+This is a really fun day and we learn a lot, although most of us end up deciding we would prefer to be a child in the 21st century.

-In Science, inspired by the many advances of the time. we learnt about electricity: knowing and using the scientific symbols for circuits; understanding where electricity comes from; explaining how to make a circuit work; and planning and carrying out scientific investigations about electricity.
+In Science, inspired by the many advances of the time, we learn about electricity: knowing and using the scientific symbols for circuits, understanding where electricity comes from, explaining how to make a circuit work and planning and carrying out scientific investigations about electricity.

-In English, we read the story 'Street Child', which inspired many fantastic pieces of writing.
-We wrote non-chronological reports about Victorian Schooling, and considered how to adapt these for different audiences.
-Next, we wrote exciting 'Time-Slip Narratives', where our characters travelled back in time to the Victorian Era.
-This was followed by us learning about the important Dr Thomas Barnardo and writing biographies about his life.
-Finally, we read a range of Limerick poems and learnt and performed these off by heart, before writing our own Limerick poems.
+In English, we read the story 'Street Child', which inspires many fantastic pieces of writing.
+We write non-chronological reports about Victorian Schooling, and consider how to adapt these for different audiences.
+We also write exciting 'Time-Slip Narratives', where our characters travel back in time to the Victorian Era.
+This is followed by learning about the important Dr Thomas Barnardo and writing biographies about his life.
+Finally, we read a range of Limerick poems and learn and perform these, before writing our own poems.

 Our Computing learning this half term involves writing algorithms to help find quick answers to maths puzzles, for example, prime numbers.

 PE comprises of Dance and Hockey and we also continue to develop our skills in leadership.

 We take part in the 'Spiritual Arts Project' in RE where we study a range of religious art work and reflect on their meaning in order to create our own.

 In Music we study the work of Benjamin Britten through listening and appraising as well as composing some of our own pieces.